kalekdev/uni/semester-1/nus-1/notes.typ

 Materials behave in certain ways when under the influence of an external magnetic field.

 ==== Diamagnetism
+Materials experience a slight repulsive force when in a magnetic field.
 This phenomenon occurs in all materials (although it is outweighed by para / ferromagnetic effects in certain ones). $mu_r < 1$, meaning that the magnetic flux density in the material is weaker than in a vacuum.
 The spin and current loop magnetic dipoles cancel each other out when no external field is present and these materials are not magnetised by themselves.

 Examples include organic compounds, water and some metals such as copper.
 Their permeability is unaffected by temperature.

 The magnetic field induces an opposing magnetic field within the material, meaning that the magnetic polarisation is in the opposite direction to the field lines, like poles are next to each other and the material is slightly repelled.

-Strong diamagnetic materials, such as superconductors, can be levitated by strong magnetic fields.
+Strong diamagnetic materials, such as superconductors, or even water can be levitated by strong magnetic fields.
 #figure(
   image("images/levitating-frog.png", width: 30%),
 ) <fig-levitating-frog>

-Like with many things in magnetism, an accurate explanation can only be given by Quantum Mechanics and the Bohr-Van Leeuwen theorem, however this heuristic from Wikipedia is an interesting thought exercise:
+Like with many things in magnetism, an accurate explanation for this repulsion can only be given by Quantum Mechanics and the Bohr-Van Leeuwen theorem, however this heuristic from Wikipedia is an interesting thought exercise:

 "When a material is put in a magnetic field, the electrons circling the nucleus will experience, in addition to their Coulomb attraction to the nucleus, a Lorentz force from the magnetic field.
 Depending on which direction the electron is orbiting, this force may increase the centripetal force on the electrons, pulling them in towards the nucleus, or it may decrease the force, pulling them away from the nucleus.
 This effect systematically increases the orbital magnetic moments that were aligned opposite the field and decreases the ones aligned parallel to the field (in accordance with Lenz's law).
 This results in a small bulk magnetic moment, with an opposite direction to the applied field." ie the current rings opposing the magnetic field get stretched out and therefore contribute more to the net dipole moment.